serdarcanb/serdarcanb/README.md

 **<h3 align="left">Rapid Fire</h3>**

-- 💼 I'm currently working on: **Developing our new deployment architecture, focusing on 12 key areas to enhance scalability, automation, and reliability.**
+- 💼 I'm currently working on: **Developing our new deployment architecture, focusing on the 12-factor methodology to improve scalability, automation, and reliability.**
 - 💬 Ask me about: **DevOps Best Practices**
 - ⚡ Fun fact: **When I’m not building scalable systems, you’ll find me behind a drum kit, working on my groove!**
 - 📂 Portfolio: **<a href="https://serdarcanb.github.io" target="_blank">serdarcanb.github.io</a>**